-As of 26th February 2024, Dangote Cement Plc had 15 Directors, all of whom held office as of the 31st December 2023.
-Michel Puchercos resigned effective 28th February 2023, while Arvind Pathak was appointed Group Managing Director effective 1st March 2023.
-Mr. Michael Davis resigned effective 13th April 2023, and Mr. Alvaro Poncioni Merian was appointed Director effective 1st August 2023.
-The appointment, removal or reappointment of Directors is governed by the Company's Articles of Association, the Companies and Allied Matters Act (CAMA), 2020, and Board and Governance policies.
+As of 28th February 2025, Dangote Cement Plc had 14 Directors, all of whom held office as of the 31st December 2024.
+The appointment, removal or reappointment of Directors is governed by the Company's Articles of Association, the Companies and Allied Matters Act (CAMA), 2020, and board and governance policies.
 These documents also set out the rights and obligations of Directors.
-In accordance with the Articles of Association of Dangote Cement Plc, prevailing legislation and any directions via resolution, the business of the Company is managed by the Directors, who, in good faith, exercise all such powers on behalf of the Company.
+In accordance with the Articles of Association of Dangote Cement Plc, prevailing legislation and any directions via resolution, the business of the Company is managed by the Directors, who in good faith, exercise all such powers on behalf of the Company.

-CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 Directors' Report continued
+CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024